AtulPriyank11/detection_and_calculation_objects/readme.md

 * Determines the scale of the image using a reference object with a known size.
 This calibration ensures accurate conversion from pixel areas to real-world units (square centimeters).

+### Test using any image:
+* Provide an image in image_path where the image must have flat object/objects for simplicity.
+Otherwise, you can also test for yourself with different shapes of the object/objects present in an image

 7. Discoveries: